School of Medicine

 Associate Director, Research and Evaluation

-Kira Wortmann has over 15 years of experience working in the non-profit and public heath sectors in New Orleans, Louisiana.
+Kira Wortmann is an Associate Director for Research and Evaluation at the LSU Health Sciences Center – New Orleans, within the Center for Healthcare Value and Effectiveness.
+In this role she oversees a portfolio of national health program research projects.
+She has a wide range of experience working in the non-profit and public heath sectors in New Orleans, Louisiana.
 She received her Master of Public Administration, with a concentration in Community Development, from the University of New Orleans.
 Her work has supported programming and evaluation in the areas of disaster case management, primary care behavioral health integration, community healthcare access and in Early Head Start schools.